thegulshankumar/business-card/README.md

 ## Overview

-A minimal yet elegant digital business card built entirely with HTML5 and modern CSS3 — no frameworks, no JavaScript, no dependencies.
+A minimal digital business card built with HTML5 and CSS3.

-> **Goal:** Showcase frontend fundamentals — clean markup, CSS box model, responsive design, and visual polish — in one self-contained component.
+> 🎯 **Goal:** Showcase frontend fundamentals in one self-contained component.
+> 🧱 CSS box model, responsive design, and visual polish.

 ---